 Harmony Garden is the garden of Harmony House, and like the nearby Priorwood Garden is in the care of the National Trust for Scotland.
 Harmony House is also owned by the NTS, but is not open to visitors.
 Instead it is let out on a self-catering basis to those who like the idea of staying in a stunning property on the edge of the the beautiful town of Melrose.
 It goes without saying that anyone staying at Harmony House also gets full benefit of Harmony Garden, though on a less exclusive basis than the house itself.

-Harmony House was built in 1807 by Robert Waugh, a native of Melrose who had made his fortune in Jamaica as a plantation owner, with all the implications that go with that, and who named his new residence after his plantation house in the Caribbean.
+Harmony House was built in 1807 by Robert Waugh, a native of Melrose who had made his fortune in Jamaica as a plantation - and slave - owner and who named his new residence after his plantation house in the Caribbean.
 Having settled behind his high garden walls he seldom emerged, except, it is said, to go hunting.
 Harmony House later changed hands a number of times, before being bequeathed, along with its garden, to the National Trust for Scotland in 1996.
 (Continues below image...)

 Harmony Garden covers some 3.5 acres or 1.5 hectares and despite its semi-urban setting offers a remarkable sense of tranquility and remoteness.
 The high walls keep Melrose itself at bay, but the wider setting offers fine views across to Melrose Abbey, and to the slopes that rise above the north bank of the River Tweed.
 These are especially noticeable of the gorse is in bloom.